How to Establish an Estate with Life Insurance

 If you have a large estate worth $5 million or more, life insurance should be an essential component of your estate.

-This allows your family to keep all the assets you’ve worked so hard for.
-In this situation, it’s not so much of how to create an estate with life insurance, but rather how to preserve the estate you already have.
+The In this situation, it’s not so much of how to create an estate with life insurance, but rather how to preserve the estate you already have.
 In other words, in order to keep your estate whole (not force your heirs to sell off assets) you will need to provide your loved ones with tax free money to pay the estate taxes due upon your death.
 The simplest way to do this is with a permanent life insurance policy called guaranteed universal life insurance.

 While term life insurance policies provide great protection to replace income, pay off existing mortgages and debts, they are not designed to last until old age.
 If you need to preserve or establish an estate, you should purchase a permanent life insurance policy that does not build a cash value.